-Not only do these February journal prompts for kids reduce writer’s block, they instill a love for writing, encourage creativity, sharpen writing skills, and help students express their thoughts.
+Not only do these February journal prompts for kids reduce writer’s block, but they also instill a love for writing, encourage creativity, sharpen writing skills, and help students express their thoughts.

-That’s why these February writing prompts fit well as part of your collection of daily writing prompts.
+That’s why these February writing prompts fit well as part of your collection of writing activities.

 So whether you’re seeking Valentine’s Day and February writing assignments or other February-themed literacy activities, this wonderful list of February writing prompts is sure to serve that purpose.

 1. Describe your favorite Winter Olympics game.

 2. Write a short story about a groundhog that never sees its shadow.